macvean/my_first_endpoint/README.md

 ##Swagger Spec
 In order to manage our API with Google Cloud Endpoints, we must provide a specification for it using the OpenAPI Specification framework (formerly known as Swagger).
 This allows the Endpoints proxy to appropriately manage and monitor the requests to your backend, allowing for all the core features of Endpoints such as authentication, usage monitoring, and logging.

+The core message here is that, once more, no Endpoints specific content is required here.
+If you are familiar with the OpenAPI Spec, this should all be familiar to you.
+Please also consult the official OpenAPI documentation, should you seek further information.

-Before explaining what is happening here, this is what our swagger spec will look like for our simple Endpoints API.
+Before explaining what is happening, this is what our swagger spec will look like for our simple Endpoints API.

 ```
 swagger: "2.0"